02/13/2018 7:00 AM

 - Studies the results of independent research specific to cheer

-- Monitors best practices of other youth sports governing bodies
+- Monitors best practices of youth sports governing bodies and governing authorities

 OPPORTUNITIES IDENTIFIED BY RESEARCH